 “When the original SAP AppHaus was founded seven years ago,” says Birgit Fien-Schmalzbauer, global head of SAP AppHaus Partner Network, “we quickly came to realize that the demand for innovative work with customers is so great that we chose to have additional SAP AppHaus locations set up by partners from our SAP AppHaus Network.”

 Today, 16 of the 21 SAP AppHaus locations worldwide are partner-led.
 “Besides enabling customer IT departments to use our methodology, this partner network is our most important way to scale,” Fien-Schmalzbauer says.

 Creating an Industry Standard for Telematics

-The project kicked off towards the end of 2019, using the on-site facilities and tools of SAP AppHaus London until the global pandemic started.
+The project kicked off towards the end of 2019, using the on-site facilities and tools of the Deloitte AppHaus London until the global pandemic started.
 In those workshops, the team analyzed the value chain of large industrial infrastructure projects to find out where innovation could be introduced.

 “When you engage in this type of project,” Clements says, “you need to focus on where you can show value quickly.”
 The main question was how to identify productivity and efficiency improvements at a given site and then use the lessons learned from that across the portfolio of infrastructure projects.

 The team identified three areas where the data produced could be brought together: telematics, such as the locations of machinery and fuel usage; project data that reveals when the machine is used for which purposes; and commercial data, such as the cost of usage, maintenance, and idle time.